+- b.
+Select the following images:

+- Parts00.png

+- Parts01.png

+- Bolt00.png

+- Bolt01.png

+- Motor00.png

+- Motor01.png

+- Tip You can select multiple image files by pressing the <Ctrl> key and clicking each file.

+Enable the Select all files checkbox to open all images in the directory you specified.

+- c.
+Click Open.

+- Tip Click each of the image file names above to view the tutorial steps associated with the image.
+Click each image to return to the list above.

+- 4. Click Open.

-- 1. Use the navigation buttons to locate Parts00.png. - 2.
-Set the correct options in the Preprocessing tab. - a.
-For the Method of thresholding, select Clustering. - b.
-Select Dark Objects from the Look For drop-down menu. - 3.
-Draw an ROI around the bolt in the image. - Tip It may be necessary to include parts of other objects in the ROI you draw around the bolt to successfully contain the entire bolt in the ROI.
-To configure the classification engine to classify the sample of the bolt correctly even though the ROI contains part of another object, enable the Reject Objects Touching ROI checkbox on the Preprocessing tab.
+- 5. Use the navigation buttons to locate Parts00.png.

+- Make sure your Preprocessing options are set properly.
+Select Clustering for the Method of thresholding, and select Dark Objects from the Look For drop-down menu.

+- 7. Draw an ROI around the bolt in the image.

+- Tip It may be necessary to include parts of other objects in the ROI you draw around the bolt to successfully contain the entire bolt in the ROI.
+To configure the classification engine to classify the sample of the bolt correctly even though the ROI contains part of another object, enable Reject Objects Touching ROI on the Preprocessing tab.